 Even with this (probably way wrong) logic, I decided not to eat.
 I just wasn’t hungry.
 Instead I took some vitamins and went straight to bed.
 Maybe I could sleep the fever off.
 I wrapped myself in blankets and a comforter, and I was out.

 Waking up this morning, I realized that my fever was gone: my temperature was at 97.9, which is right at my normal range, and my pillow was drenched in sweat.
 I guess just talking about chicken soup helped.
 No ingestion needed.
 How ’bout them apples?
-Unfortunately my tonsils still hurt, which is why I decided to take a day off of work today and just stay home, write a little bit, sleep, and avoid the incredibly cold air at the office: I’m guessing drastic temperature changes aren’t particularly good for the immune system.
+Unfortunately my tonsils still hurt, which is why I decided to take a day off of work today and just stay home, write a little bit, sleep, look at vitamin options online at the supplement superstore and avoid the incredibly cold air at the office: I’m guessing drastic temperature changes aren’t particularly good for the immune system.
 While I’m here, I might as well also try to re-do the site, especially since I submitted my site to be judged by the people at 9Rules for inclusion to their network of blogs.
 (Dear judges: if you’re reading this, please pick me.
 Thank you.)

 So, to recap: here are four super-secret, apparently-not-all-that-effective home remedies which I’ve tried.